UGux0502/S4E-Internship-task/README.md

 # S4E_Internship_Task
 This is a mini task for s4e internship.
 The program is designed for generating python code for the user request delivering just the code and the title.
-It uses the ollama for generating code llama3 to be exact and flask for the backend with basic html structure.
+It uses the ollama for generating code mistral to be exact and flask for the backend with basic html structure.

 ## Running with Docker
 This project includes a Docker setup for easy deployment and isolation of dependencies.